Warriors Orochi 4: Plot

 Following the events of Warriors Orochi 3, the heroes of the Three Kingdoms and Sengoku period return to their time, having forgotten all their exploits in the dimensional world.
-However, Zeus, the king of Olympus, decides to bring them back for an unclear purpose.
+Meanwhile, Zeus, the king of Olympus, decides to bring them back for an unclear purpose.
 His son, Perseus, weary of Zeus' constant meddling of mortal affairs, decides to steal his eight Ouroboros bracelets, made from the hair of Medusa and containing a godly power, and contact the mortals, only to end up causing them to be scattered across the world.

 Subsequently, the heroes are divided into four factions, each with a bracelet wielder.
 Perseus leads the first one, which includes Naotora Ii, Guan Yinping, and Yukimura Sanada, each controlling the power of Aphrodite, Freya, and Tyr, respectively.
 The second is led by the Mystic Nuwa and includes Nobunaga Oda, who controls the power of Izanagi.
 The third is led by Zeus' children, Ares and Athena, and includes Zhao Yun, Mitsunari Ishida, and Cao Pi, each controlling the power of Apollo, Hermes, and Poseidon, respectively.
 The final faction includes Da Ji and Lu Bu, who wields the power of Thor.
 The first two factions link up, as Nobunaga and Nuwa had only wanted to test the mantle of their adversary.
 Yukimura forms a bond with Perseus, while Ares is revealed to have earned the loyalty of Cao Pi and Hideyoshi Toyotomi, whom he mistakenly thinks is a bracelet wielder, by promising them worldly power, but they realize that he has no intention of keeping it.